argothian/Reverse-Words/readme.txt

 Result:
-Using the producer consumer pattern decrease the processing time by at least a quarter.
-The reason might be when the thread is reading from the file, the thread is idle.
-By using multithreading the program is still running by poping the stack and write to a file.
+Using the producer consumer pattern doesn't decrease the time.
+Maybe by creating a process thread in between the reader and writer would decrease the time, if the process takes a lot of works.